Skip to main content

 3. Flatten Table Depth: Reduce nesting to a maximum of 3 levels.
 Use a headless DOM parser (cheerio or jsdom) to audit structural complexity:

-1. Remove Spacer Assets: Delete 1x1 transparent GIFs and empty <td> cells used for spacing.
-MJML uses padding, margin, and mj-spacer for predictable layout control.
+4. Remove Spacer Assets: Delete 1x1 transparent GIFs and empty <td> cells used for spacing.
+MJML uses padding and <mj-spacer> for predictable layout control.

 Step-by-Step Implementation Pipeline